Kasperczyk/RKBudget/README.md

 - JSF Facelets have access to Spring managed Controllers ("managed beans")
     - each Facelet has its own Controller
 - Controllers are relatively dumb and rely on Services to perform business logic
-    - each Controller can access several Services
+    - each Controller can only use its own Service
+    - if a Controller needs something from another Service, it must use its own Service as a proxy
 - Services perform business logic and use Repositories to interact with the database
     - Services can only use the feature specific Repository; if it needs data corresponding to another feature, it must use that one's Service
+- everything should be as protected as possible (mostly package protected, public if necessary)

 ## Code conventions / guidelines